Home

 Take the tray out of the oven and remove the chicken.

-In the tray add the rest of the tomatoes, orzo, 4-5 teacups of boiling water, oregano and salt to season.
+Add the rest of the tomatoes to the tray along with the orzo, 4-5 teacups of boiling water, oregano and salt to season.

 Keep a check on this and give it a stir regularly to make sure the pasta doesn't stick to the bottom of the pan and also that the liquid doesn't dry up.
 If it does, add some more water, a little at a time, until the pasta is cooked.
 Be careful not to overcook the pasta.